deepaklearner/sample_cypher/README.md

 1.4 what about the existing rejection logic in code?
 "for an employee, the PrimaryAuth is true in neo4j or accountType is not 'Primary' in neo4j."

+2.1 Please help me to modify the code as per the new requirement.
+The pseudo code is load_edw.py
+""" """ and """ """

+2.2 flowchart